Commuting-Liftable Subgroups of Galois Groups II: Introduction

 In Part \ref{part:underlying-theory}, we develop the underlying theory which proves the main results of the paper.
 This theory works for an arbitrary field $K$, and is based on an abstract notion of ``C-pairs'' which is related to a condition in the Milnor K-theory of the field (see Proposition \ref{prop:k-thy-c-pair}).

-Thus, we show how to detect valuations using the Milnor K-theory of a field (see Remark \ref{rem:k-thy-to-c-pairs}) without the presence of any Galois theory.
+In Part \ref{part:galois-theory-milnor} we prove our K-theoretic condition which determines C-pairs.
+Although this K-theoretic condition is primarily needed for the Galois-theoretical characterization of C-pairs, this also puts the results of Part \ref{part:underlying-theory} in a similar context as the results of Efrat \cite{Efrat1999}, \cite{Efrat2006b}, \cite{Efrat2007}.
+In particular, this shows how to detect valuations using the Milnor K-theory groups of a field without the presence of any Galois theory.

-In Part \ref{part:galois-theory-milnor}, we provide this K-theoretic condition which detects C-pairs.
-On the other hand, the main theorem of Part \ref{part:galois-theory-milnor}, Theorem \ref{thm:cl-to-c-pairs}, shows that the two notions -- that of C-pairs and that of CL-pairs -- are identical in the situation where $\Char K \neq \ell$ and $\mu_{2\ell^n} \subset K$.
-Using this theorem, Theorem \ref{thm:main-thm-intro-maximal} is a mere translations to the results from the abstract situation considered in Part \ref{part:underlying-theory}.
+The main theorem of Part \ref{part:galois-theory-milnor}, which is Theorem \ref{thm:cl-to-c-pairs}, shows that the two notions -- that of C-pairs and that of CL-pairs -- are identical in the situation where $\Char K \neq \ell$ and $\mu_{2\ell^n} \subset K$.
+The proof of this theorem relies on the Merkurjev-Suslin theorem \cite{Merkurjev1982}.

-In part \ref{part:applications}, we provide the applications of this theory and, for example, show Theorem \ref{thm:main-thm-char-intro}.
-We also prove the following corollary which provides a sufficient condition to detect whether or not $\Char K = 0$ using the Galois group $\Gc_K^{M,n}$:
+In part \ref{part:proofs}, we prove Theorems \ref{thm:main-thm-intro-maximal} and \ref{thm:main-thm-char-intro}.
+We also prove the following main corollary, which provides a sufficient condition to detect whether or not $\Char K = 0$ using the Galois group $\Gc_K^{M,n}$.